Federal Road Safety Corps: Origins

 The first deliberate policy on road safety was the creation in 1974 of the National Road Safety Commission (NRSC) by the then-military government.
 The impact of the commission was, however, not sustained.
 In 1977, the Military Administration in Oyo State, Nigeria established the Oyo State Road Safety Corps which made some local significant improvements in road safety and road discipline in the state.
 That lasted till 1983 when it was disbanded by the federal government.

 With the continued dangerous trend of road traffic accidents in Nigeria then, which placed it as one of the most road traffic accident (RTA) prone countries worldwide (the most in Africa) in 2013, the Nigerian government saw the need to establish the present Federal Road Safety Corps in 1988 to address the carnage on the highways.

-Establishment act
+Establishment

-The unpleasant trend in the nation's road traffic system which resulted in an upsurge in road traffic accidents made the Federal Government initiate a search for a credible and effective response to the challenge.

 In February 1988 the federal government established the Federal Road Safety Commission through Decree No. 45 of 1988 as amended by Decree 35 of 1992 referred to in the statute books as the FRSC Act cap 141 Laws of the Federation of Nigeria (LFN), passed by the National Assembly as Federal Road Safety Corps (establishment) Act 2007.